-Businessman Ahmed Fahour – who was until recently Australia’s highest paid public servant – has temporarily withdrawn his landmark Hawthorn estate, Invergowrie, from sale.
+Ahmed Fahour – who was until recently Australia’s highest paid public servant – has withdrawn Hawthorn’s landmark Invergowrie from sale.

-The record price for a Victorian home was reported in February when antique dealer Rod Menzies sold the country’s former government house, Stonington, in Malvern, for $52.5 million.
+The record price for a Melbourne home was reported in February when antique dealer Rod Menzies sold the country’s former government house, Stonington, in Malvern, for $52.5m.

 In March it was reported Mr Fahour and his wife, Dionnie, paid more than $16m for a c1887 Victorian on 3371 sqm in Kinkora Rd, Hawthorn.